RickBr0wn/webpack-react/README.md

 # Webpack-React-Babel

 A boilerplate for a Webpack bundled React project with Babel.
+This has been created as part of a blog post series.
+Part one can be seen [here](https://www.self-taught-and-fraught.com/react/use-fetch/)

 ## Getting Started